 EPA Oversight of Watershed Implementation Plans (WIPs) and Milestones in the Chesapeake Bay Watershed

 The TMDL is being implemented using an accountability framework that guides restoration efforts using four elements.
-These elements include Watershed Implementation Plans (WIPs), two-year milestones, EPA’s tracking and assessment of restoration progress and, as necessary, specific federal actions if the Bay jurisdictions do not meet their commitments.
-Bay jurisdictions include Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia.
+These elements include Watershed Implementation Plans (WIPs), two-year milestones, EPA’s tracking and assessment of restoration progress and, as necessary, specific federal actions if the Bay states do not meet their commitments.
+Bay states include Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia.

-Under the accountability framework, EPA committed to conduct ongoing oversight of Bay jurisdictions' programs to ensure they are on track to meet the goals of their WIPs and two-year milestones.
+Under the accountability framework, EPA committed to conduct ongoing oversight of Bay states' programs to ensure they are on track to meet the goals of their WIPs and two-year milestones.

 EPA's goal is for the Bay jurisdictions to successfully implement their Watershed Implementation Plans (WIPs) and two-year milestones to achieve the necessary nutrient and sediment reductions.
 However, EPA is prepared to take federal actions if it is necessary and appropriate to do so to help the jurisdictions reach their targets.
 Federal actions can be taken at any time.
 Potential actions could include: